-You can use quartz, or feldspar, it’s important that the mineral contains upwards for 98% Silica.
+You can use quartz, or feldspar, it’s important that the mineral contains upwards of 98% Silica.

-The silica mineral is collected around Eastertime and grounded into a very fine powder.
+The silica mineral is collected around Eastertime and ground into a very fine powder.
 Water is added to give it a creamy consistency, it’s then poured into the horn.

 Once the mineral has solidified the opening can be sealed with damp soil.

-You can now bury the silica filled horns in the soil during spring and dig them up in winter (in polarity to BD500).
-You take a little bit on the contents and stir it rhythmically for one hour, the highly diluted liquid is then sprayed on the land.
+You can now bury the silica-filled horns in the soil during spring and dig them up in winter (in polarity to BD500).
+You take a little bit of the contents and stir it rhythmically for one hour, the highly diluted liquid is then sprayed on the land.